11 Must-Know Spotlight Keyboard Shortcuts for Mac

 Spotlight is Mac OS X’s powerful built-in search engine.
-Not only will it find just about any file or folder buried on your drives, but it also doubles as a fantastically quick application launcher.
-If you aren’t using Spotlight on a regular basis yet you really should start doing so, and with that in mind here are 11 helpful keyboard shortcuts to get the most out of Mac search feature.
+Not only will it find just about any file or folder buried on your file system or attached drives, but it also doubles as a fantastically quick application launcher, dictionary lookup tool, and so much more.
+If you aren’t using Spotlight on a regular basis yet you really should start doing so, and perhaps it’s just a matter of learning some great tips and shortcuts to help get you started.
+With that in mind, here are 13 (11 original keystrokes + 2 bonus) helpful keyboard shortcuts and tricks to assist you in getting the most out of the excellent Mac search feature.

 4 Basic Spotlight Shortcuts

 These are the most basic shortcuts to use Spotlight:

 - Open Spotlight in the Finder – Command+Option+Space

 - Close Spotlight menu – Escape twice